-The pituitary gland produces gonadotropin-releasing hormone that regulates the primary female hormones, (luteinizing hormone [LH] and follicle stimulating hormone [FSH]).
+The pituitary gland produces gonadotropin-releasing hormone that regulates the primary female hormones, luteinizing hormone (LH) and follicle stimulating hormone (FSH).
 GnRH agonists work by mimicking the action of the naturally occurring hormone and binding to the GnRH receptor.
 This results in GnRH agonists initially stimulating the pituitary gland to release the hormones LH and FSH and can worsen symptoms of endometriosis during the first 10 to 14 days of treatment.
 As a result, when starting treatment with GnRH agonists, oral contraceptive pill (OCP) or a progestin, commonly norethindrone, are given to prevent worsening of symptoms and to minimize side effects.
 With prolonged, continuous exposure to these agents, pituitary secretion of hormones is decreased due to down-regulation of the GnRH receptor and pituitary desensitization.
 The decrease in these hormone levels leads to full suppression of production of estradiol and progesterone by the ovaries.

-In contrast, elagolix, a short-acting, nonpeptide, GnRH antagonist rapidly suppresses the pituitary-ovarian hormones and produces a dose-dependent suppression of ovarian estrogen production that varies from partial to full suppression depending on the frequency and dose given.
-By not producing the initial surge in LH and FSH associated with GnRH agonists, elagolix does not result in an initial increase in symptoms and the need to treat with hormonal contraceptives.
+In contrast, elagolix, a short-acting, nonpeptide, GnRH antagonist rapidly suppresses the pituitaryovarian hormones and produces a dose-dependent suppression of ovarian estrogen production that varies from partial to full suppression depending on the frequency and dose given.^{17,18} By not producing the initial surge in LH and FSH associated with GnRH agonists, elagolix does not result in an initial increase in symptoms and the need to treat with hormonal contraceptives.
 Moreover, GnRH agonists must be administered by injection or intranasally, whereas elagolix is an oral medication.
 The low estrogen state induced by GnRH agonists and antagonists leads to the main side effects including hot flashes, vaginal dryness, decreased libido, mood swing and headache.
 The potential for elagolix to produce partial suppression at lower doses may decrease endometriosis-related pain while minimizing the hypoestrogenic side effects that limit long-term treatment with agents that fully suppress ovarian hormones.
 Because hormonal agents are associated with a return of endometriosis-related symptoms after discontinuation, the need for prolonged use of GnRH agonists or antagonists that fully suppress ovarian hormones can lead to decreased bone density (osteoporosis).
 Therefore, GnRH agonists are approved for only up to six months of continuous use.
-However, GnRH agonists have been used long-term with the addition of hormonal contraceptives (i.e., "add-back" therapy) to decrease symptoms and prevent bone loss.
-Though no studies have been reported using add-back therapy for elagolix, it may be expected that such therapy would be considered for long-term use of higher doses of elagolix that result in full ovarian suppression.
+However, GnRH agonists have been used long-term with the addition of hormonal contraceptives (i.e., "add-back" therapy) to decrease symptoms and prevent bone loss.47 No studies have been reported using add-back therapy for elagolix.
+Although it may be expected that such therapy would be considered for long-term use of higher doses of elagolix, the FDA prescribing information urges caution in using estrogen-containing hormonal contraception because it may decrease the efficacy of elagolix.16